dr-costas/undaw/README.md

 Drossos](https://tutcris.tut.fi/portal/en/persons/konstantinos-drosos(b1070370-5156-4280-b354-6291618bb965).html),
 [P. Magron](http://www.cs.tut.fi/~magron/), and [T. Virtanen](http://www.cs.tut.fi/~tuomasv/).

-Our paper is submitted for review at the [2019 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), Mohonk Mountain House, New Paltz, NY](https://www.waspaa.com/).
+Our paper is accepted for publication at the [2019 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), Mohonk Mountain House, New Paltz, NY](https://www.waspaa.com/).

 You can find an online version of our paper at arXiv: https://arxiv.org/abs/1904.10678